harshraj199556-dot/new-repo/README.md

 # new-repo
-This is my first Git Repositories
+This is my first Git Repository
+Author - Harsh Raj